ubi-coro/gaussian-splatting-Windows/README.md

   #### --model-path / -m
   Path to trained model.
   #### --iteration
-  Specifies which of state to load if multiple are available.
-Defaults to latest available iteration.
+  Specifies which state to load if multiple are available.
+Defaults to the latest available iteration.
   #### --path / -s
   Argument to override model's path to source dataset.
   #### --rendering-size
-  Takes two space separated numbers to define the resolution at which real-time rendering occurs, `1200` width by default.
+  Takes two space-separated numbers to define the resolution at which real-time rendering occurs, `1200` width by default.
 Note that to enforce an aspect that differs from the input images, you need `--force-aspect-ratio` too.
   #### --load_images
   Flag to load source dataset images to be displayed in the top view for each camera.
   #### --device